 If you’re looking to get involved with the built environment sector, there’s an incredible variety of roles that ensure you can find the ideal position.

-From becoming an urban planner that envisions our environments on a broad scale to construction workers that provide essential physical labour, each role in the process is crucial for establishing liveable communities and high-performance systems.
+From becoming an urban planner who envisions our environments on a broad scale to construction workers who provide essential physical labour, each role in the process is crucial for establishing liveable communities and high-performance systems.